 Consider your carefully curated collection of haircare products.
 We bet every bottle that earned a space on your shelves went through a thorough screening process before it ever touched your tresses.
 Now let’s talk about your hairbrush—the basic beauty tool that’s been a staple of your routine since your My Little Pony days.

-Hopefully, you’ve upgraded from the glittery pink version you wielded back then.
-But if the reason you own your current hairbrush is because it was the only one on sale at Boots (no judgment), we get it.
+Hopefully, you’ve upgraded from the version you wielded back then.
+But if the reason you own your current hairbrush is that it was the only one on sale (no judgment), we get it.
 Brushes don’t come with the same descriptive labels as shampoo bottles, so how can you be expected to know which one is best suited for your hair?
 Never fear, just consult our complete guide to finding the right brush for your hair type.

 Click through our slideshow to find the hairbrush that’s right for you!

 Boar bristle brushes are great for those with delicate hair as well, but make sure you choose one with extra-soft bristles.
-This type of brush will stimulate the scalp, increasing circulation to the hair follicle, which is ideal for hair that’s in need of a little TLC.
+This type of brush is meant to stimulate the scalp, increasing circulation to the hair follicle, which is ideal for hair that’s in need of a little TLC.
 All-natural bristle hairbrushes are gentle, but if your hair is thinning or especially fragile, look for a softer cut of bristle.

-Normal to Thick Hair: Mixed-Bristle Brush
+Medium to Thick Hair: Mixed-Bristle Brush

-Normal-to-thick hair can benefit from a mixture of nylon and boar bristles.
+Medium-to-thick hair can benefit from a mixture of nylon and boar bristles.
 Mixed bristle brushes are really the best of both worlds.
 The nylon quills that extend from a tuft of natural bristles detangle tresses, while the boar bristles distribute your hair’s natural oils and smooth the cuticle—perfect for creating and maintaining healthy hair.

 Bangs and Very Short Hair: Small, Round Boar Bristle Brush